WHAT IS A SALINE SONOHYSTEROGRAM?

 You should wear a sanitary pad after the procedure.
 There may be some persistent vaginal discharge for a few hours, as the fluid used in the test will leak out the vagina.
 This discharge is sometimes blood stained so do not be alarmed if this occurs.

-Our practice will give you a sanitary pad to use following the procedure.
+Our practice will provide you with a sanitary pad to use following the procedure, although you may prefer to bring your own.

 Most women do not find the test too uncomfortable.
 Some women experience mild cramping period-type pain during the test, but this usually subsides once the test is completed.
 You should be able to drive and resume normal daily activities after the test.